armory/documentation/_release_notes/armoryspinnaker_v2.5.3.md

 ## Known Issues

 * non-gradle5 JDK services (`Front50`, `Kayenta`, and `Rosco`) do not support `K/V v2` with the `Kubernetes Secrets` engine in this release
+* This version of Armory Spinnaker includes an older version of `deck-kayenta` modules.

-Please upgrade to `Armory Spinnaker 2.5.4`
+Please upgrade to `Armory Spinnaker 2.5.5`

 ## Highlighted Updates
 ### Armory